MENU

 Leave a Comment

-Girard says the nonprofit is uniquely positioned to expose students who are interested in the practice of law, social work, and public interest work through hands-on experiences working with rural, underserved, populations lacking the same resources as urban areas.
+Girard says the nonprofit is uniquely positioned to expose students who are interested in the practice of law, social work, and public interest work through hands-on experiences working with rural populations lacking the same resources as urban areas.

 “This program engages students in a wide range of legal-related experiences in a high quality and well-supervised professional setting,” she says.
 “And undergraduate students interested in law, justice, and criminal justice as well as other civic-minded careers will be exposed to hands-on experience in these areas as well.”

-Mid-Shore Pro Bono delivers a mission of helping Maryland’s Eastern Shore residents obtain access to legal assistance through a network of volunteers, with offices in Easton, Chestertown, and Salisbury.
+Mid-Shore Pro Bono connects Eastern Shore individuals and families in need of legal representation with volunteer attorneys to ensure that justice truly is for all, with offices in Easton and Salisbury.
 Donations to the Sandy Brown Public Interest Internship Fund can be made online using the donate button at www.midshoreprobono.org.

-Filed Under: Commerce Notes Tagged With: commerce, local news, Mid-Shore Pro Bono
+Filed Under: 5 News Notes Tagged With: local news, Mid-Shore Pro Bono

 Leave a Comment

-Mid-Shore Pro Bono delivers a mission of helping Maryland’s Eastern Shore residents obtain access to legal assistance, with offices in Easton, Chestertown, and Salisbury, with more at www.midshoreprobono.org.
+Mid-Shore Pro Bono delivers a mission of helping Maryland’s Eastern Shore residents obtain access to legal assistance for civil matters through a network of volunteers and offices in Easton and Salisbury.
+More information, including online intake forms for services, can be found at www.midshoreprobono.org.

-Filed Under: News Notes Tagged With: local news, Mid-Shore Pro Bono
+Filed Under: 1C Commerce Tagged With: commerce, local news, Mid-Shore Pro Bono

 Leave a Comment